 4.3 Promoting learning process reform in order to accommodate 21st century changes by ensuring that learners obtain learning skills and long for knowledge at all time; designing new and effective learning systems; altering the roles of teachers to adequately respond to the changing world; enhancing education system administration and management as well as developing an effective life-long learning system; encouraging Thai people to be truly aware of their roles and responsibilities as well as the country’s positioning in the Asia region and in the world; employing digital platforms as a means to improve the country’s learning system; and developing an educational system that can deliver academic excellence that is adequate with international standards.

-4.3.1 Adjust learning systems to promote necessary skill development by systematically designing learning processes for all educational levels, from pre-school to higher education levels focusing on multi-disciplinary knowledge base and thinking process, such as scientific knowledge and enquiry technique, understanding of technology and ability to apply technology, engineering knowledge and problem solving, arts knowledge and skills, as well as mathematics and logical thinking skills; developing integrated learning systems designed for instructional content delivery, with a key focus on implementation and feedback provision; facilitating learners to be able to effectively manage their own learning; fostering learning skills and creativity among learners for further applications in employment and daily life.
+4.3.1 Adjusting learning systems to promote necessary skill development by systematically designing learning processes for all educational levels, from pre-school to higher education levels focusing on multi-disciplinary knowledge base and thinking process, such as scientific knowledge and enquiry technique, understanding of technology and ability to apply technology, engineering knowledge and problem solving, arts knowledge and skills, as well as mathematics and logical thinking skills; developing integrated learning systems designed for instructional content delivery, with a key focus on implementation and feedback provision; facilitating learners to be able to effectively manage their own learning; fostering learning skills and creativity among learners for further applications in employment and daily life.

 4.3.2 Modernising roles of teachers by adjusting from the existing role as a “teacher” to a “coach” or a “learning facilitator” who can stimulate, incentivise, provide guidance regarding learning process and knowledge management, design effective learning activities and innovation, as well as act as research for result-based learning achievement development; improving the recruitment processes that can effectively attract and select people with potentials and high capability and continuously developing teachers’ capacity and competency, with key focuses on adequate compensations, clear career path, learning material provision and facilitation, and teachers network establishment; developing skilful teachers with teaching expertise to be able to systematically train new generations of modern teachers ; and creating teachers’ performance assessments directly linked to learners’ achievements.